rollbear/trompeloeil/docs/reference.md

 This is the same as [**`NAMED_REQUIRE_CALL(...)`**](#NAMED_REQUIRE_CALL).[**`TIMES(`**](#TIMES) 0,infinity **`)`**.

-Matches any number of times, but is not required to match. (_actually the limit is 0..~0ULL, but that is for all practical purposes "infinity"_)
+Matches any number of times, but is not required to match. (_Actually the limit is 0..~0ULL, but that is for all practical purposes "infinity"_.)

 **NOTE!** Any named objects referenced in attached [**`LR_WITH(...)`**](#LR_WITH), [**`LR_SIDE_EFFECT(...)`**](#LR_SIDE_EFFECT),